ssuukk/wolin/README.md

 - Wolin generates assembler code for ca65 with memory config for Commodore 64, it is very easy, though, to port it to other architectures via intermediate code to native code templates

+- Has its own graphic debugger that connects to VICE session

 # TODOs

 - a lot of other language features